SheriNawaz/ProjectEuler/README.md

 # Project Euler
-Python Solution To Project Euler Tasks
+This repo contains my solutions to Project Euler problems using the Python programming language